unccv/learning_to_see/README.md

 ~~~

 ## Notes

+### Launching the Jupyter Notebooks
+To properly view the images and animations, please launch your jupyter notebook from the root directory of this repository.

+### Graphviz on Windows
 Windows users may need to install GraphViz separetely if you are getting [GraphViz's executables not found](https://stackoverflow.com/questions/18438997/why-is-pydot-unable-to-find-graphvizs-executables-in-windows-8) exception in notebook 4.
 1. [Download GraphViz MSI](https://graphviz.gitlab.io/_pages/Download/Download_windows.html)
 2. Add "C:\Program Files (x86)\Graphviz2.34\bin\" to your PATH variable.